Nov. 6, 2017:

 When Mantle died in August 1995, I had the honor of eulogizing him in an editorial for the newspaper I worked for in New Jersey.

 Mantle hit 39 of his 536 home runs in Washington — 29 at Griffith Stadium and 10 at D.C./R.F.K.
 Stadium.
-That total is second only to Detroit (42) as his highest total on the road.
+That number is second only to Detroit (42) as his highest total on the road.

 If you’ve stuck with me this far, let me leave you with a trivia question — it was much harder before you could Google it, of course: The only pitcher who faced both Babe Ruth and Mantle?
 Al Benton.
 Darn, I would have guessed Bobo Newsom.

 A footnote: Former Senators relief pitcher Tom Ferrick also pitched to Ruth and Mantle, but only to Mantle in a real game (four times in 1952), I discovered this when I was working on Ferrick’s SABR bio.
 As a high school pitcher, Ferrick, who grew up in New York City, threw batting practice to Ruth in either 1933 or ’34.